vyomasystems-lab/challenges-Haritha266/level3_design_buggy/README.md

 ## Verification Environment

 The [CoCoTb](https://www.cocotb.org/) based Python test is developed as explained.
-The test drives inputs to the Design Under Test (singleportRAM module here) which takes in 31 inputs each 2-bit  and 5 bit select line and gives 2-bit output
+The test drives inputs to the Design Under Test (singleportRAM module here) which takes 8 bit hex input data and 5 bit address and a write, clock signals.
+Thus it forms 8*64 bit ram  and gives 8-bit hex output i.e whatever input is provided will be read back

 The values are assigned to the input port using
 ```